sunitakawane/siglens-docs/docs/alerts.md

       ![alert-3](/static/img/alert-3.png)

-   - Write a message using the template vars.
+   - Write a message to send when the alert is triggered.
+You can customize the message using prefdefined template variables.

       ![alert-3.1](/static/img/alert-3.1.png)